-We looked for subwoofers that are competent enough in the low-end without being over inflated.
-Adequate power delivery was a must as well, ensuring the subwoofers don’t distort under the low-end pressure.
+We looked for models that are competent enough in the low-end without being over inflated.
+Adequate power delivery was a must as well, ensuring the speakers don’t distort under the low-end pressure.

 This is the smallest and most inexpensive option on our list.
-You won’t get exceptional performance, but features like tuneable crossover still mean you can narrow the sound to get something you like at only $79.99.
+You won’t get exceptional performance, but features like tuneable crossover still mean you can narrow the sound to get something you like.
+At just 6.5 inches, the speaker will actually surprise you with the steady output.
+In few words - a great bargain to consider.

 The first consideration with this price point is, well, the price.
 When only spending $100 on a subwoofer, it’s clear that a fixed budget is probably in place.
-Jumping up to $300 or $500 will yield a significantly better subwoofer, but that isn’t always in the cards.
-Because of that, we made sure to hunt down subwoofers that offered excellent value for the money.
+Jumping up to $300 or $500 will yield a significantly better result, but that isn’t always in the cards.
+Because of that, we made sure to hunt down bargains that offered excellent value for the money.

 The price may suggest that these subwoofers won’t perform well, but $100 proves to be about as cheap as you can go before the value starts to wear off.